Mechanised agriculture: History

 Advertising for motorised equipment in farm journals during this era did its best to compete against horse-drawn methods with economic arguments, extolling common themes such as that a tractor "eats only when it works", that one tractor could replace many horses, and that mechanisation could allow one man to get more work done per day than he ever had before.
 The horse population in the US began to decline in the 1920s after the conversion of agriculture and transportation to internal combustion.
 Peak tractor sales in the US were around 1950.
 In addition to saving labour, this freed up much land previously used for supporting draft animals.
 The greatest period of growth in agricultural productivity in the US was from the 1940s to the 1970s, during which time agriculture was benefiting from internal combustion powered tractors and combine harvesters, chemical fertilisers and the green revolution.

-Although U.S. farmers of corn, wheat, soy, and other commodity crops had replaced most of their workers with harvesting machines and combines by the 1950s enabling them to efficiently cut and gather grains, growers of produce continued to rely on human pickers to avoid the bruising of the product in order to maintain the blemish-free appearance demanded by customers.
+Although US farmers of corn, wheat, soy, and other commodity crops had replaced most of their workers with harvesting machines and combines by the 1950s enabling them to efficiently cut and gather grains, growers of produce continued to rely on human pickers to avoid the bruising of the product in order to maintain the blemish-free appearance demanded by customers.
 The continuous supply of undocumented workers from Latin America that harvest the crops for low wages further suppressed the need for mechanisation.
 As the number of undocumented workers has continued to decline since reaching its peak in 2007 due to increased border patrols and an improving Mexican economy, the industry is increasing the use of mechanisation.
 Proponents argue that mechanisation will boost productivity and help to maintain low food prices while farm worker advocates assert that it will eliminate jobs and will give an advantage to large growers who are able to afford the required equipment.

-Motorized mechanization adoption trends
+Motorised mechanisation adoption trends

-Motorized mechanization has substantially expanded at global level, although it has been unevenly and inadequately adopted particularly in sub-Saharan Africa.
+Motorised mechanisation has substantially expanded at global level, although it has been unevenly and inadequately adopted particularly in sub-Saharan Africa.
 Mechanization is limited to a range of operations including harvesting and weeding and is rarely used for fruit and vegetable production across the globe.

-Extensive adoption started in the United States of America, where tractors replaced about 24 million draught animals between 1910 and 1960 and become the main source of farm power.
+Extensive adoption started in the United States of America, where tractors replaced about 24 million draught animals between 1910 and 1960 and became the main source of farm power.
 United Kingdom first started using tractors in the 1930s, but agricultural transformation in Japan and some European countries (Denmark, France, Germany, Spain and former Yugoslavia) did not take place until about 1955.
-Thereafter, the adoption of motorized mechanization took place very quickly, completely superseding animal traction.
-Using tractors as farm power enabled, and even triggered, innovations in other agricultural machinery and equipment that greatly eased the toil associated with agriculture and allowed farmers to carry out tasks more quckly.
-At a later stage, motorized machinery also increased in many Asian and Latin American countries.
+Thereafter, the adoption of motorised mechanization took place very quickly, completely superseding animal traction.
+Using tractors as farm power enabled, and even triggered, innovations in other agricultural machinery and equipment that greatly eased the toil associated with agriculture and allowed farmers to carry out tasks more quickly.
+At a later stage, motorised machinery also increased in many Asian and Latin American countries.